kura-okubo/4mNonSelfSim_UGUCA/doc/dev-doc/src/user_guide.rst

 **Time Step**

 The interface requires a time step used for time integration.
 It can be set via the ``setTimeStep(time_step)`` method of the interface.
-The imposed time step needs to be considerably smaller than the stable time step, which can be accessed via the ``getStableTimeStep()`` method.
+For dynamic problems, the imposed time step needs to be considerably smaller than the stable time step, which can be accessed via the ``getStableTimeStep()`` method.
 For 2D simulations (*i.e.*, 1D interface), it is common to use a time step that is 40% of the stable time step.
+For quasi-dynamic simulations, the time step may exceed this critical stable time step, but needs to remain small enough to allow for proper temporal integration.

 **Dumping**